 Why Hunters Need to Be In-Tune with Their Heart’s Health

 Every hunter knows that safety is the #1 priority when heading out on a hunt.
-It’s why you always wear blaze orange, and why every hunter is required to take hunter safety courses.
+It’s why you always wear blaze orange, and why hunters are required to take hunter safety courses.
 One area of personal safety that sometimes gets overlooked when hunting, however, is our own personal health.

 Living in Wisconsin, it’s not uncommon to see tragic stories in the news each year of hunters dying from heart attacks out in the woods.
 And while you can never predict when and where a heart attack will occur, hunting and hiking through the woods comes with several inherent health risks that most hunters do not think about.

-“Hunting can be a lot a more work than people give it credit for,” says Heart and Vascular Institute cardiologist, Thomas Wilson.
-“You might sit dead still for hours at a time, but hiking out to your spot, climbing up the stand, and dragging a deer back to your vehicle can all put a lot of strain on your heart.
-Even just spotting a deer can be enough to send your heart racing.
-These risk factors increase even more when it’s cold outside, as your heart works harder to keep your body warm”.
+“Hunting can be a lot a more work than people give it credit for,” says Heart and Vascular Institute cardiologist, Tom Wilson.
+“You might be sitting still for long periods of time, but hiking out to your spot, climbing up the stand, and dragging a deer back to your vehicle can all put a lot of strain on your heart.
+Even just seeing a deer can be enough to get your heart racing.”
+All of these risk factors increase even more when it’s cold outside, as your heart works even harder to keep your body warm.

 Likewise, for men and women over the age of 35, getting older means an increased risk of heart disease.
 “As you get older, your chances of having damaged or narrowed arteries increases, as well as your chances of having weakened or thickened heart muscle,” says cardiologist Ben Ciske.
 Those chances increase even more if you are overweight, smoke or chew tobacco, or have a family history of heart disease and other health problems, and the older you get, the more problematic those issues become.
 “If you’re going to be spending time in the woods or other places where it’s hard to get help in a medical emergency, it’s important to make sure those issues are under control” adds Dr. Ciske.